-First, he deemphasized the importance of cost on our investment returns.
+First, he de-emphasized the importance of cost on our investment returns.
 We had no idea of what an expense ratio was, no knowledge of what a 12b-1 fee was, and no knowledge of what expenses were associated with the annuity that we owned until we figured it out on our own.

 We compared every fund we owned to their comparable index fund that we now own through Vanguard.
 The average expense ratio for all of our investments was 1.14%.
 Index funds tracking a variety of benchmarks available through Vanguard are available without loads for an ER of .05-.1%.
-None of the more expensive funds significantly outperformed the comparable indexes over the 5 and 10 year periods available to review, and several of the more expensive funds significantly underperformed.
+None of the more expensive funds significantly outperformed the comparable indexes over the 5 and 10 year periods available to review, and several of the more expensive funds significantly under-performed.

-Why would the advisor recommend using funds 10-20 times more expensive that added risk to our investments (to overcome these fees), with no objective reason of expecting any significant consistent superior returns?
-Every single fund we were in had a .25% 12b-1 fee going back to the advisor, adding to our costs.
-Therefore, the amount that he collected just in this hidden fee is 2.5 to 5 times more than the total expense of the index funds we currently invest in.
-He got paid at the expense of our returns.
 All of the investments we owned as recommended to us were in Columbia Funds mutual funds or a RiverSource variable annuity, though there were many options available with less cost.
 In the Ameriprise Financial Client Relationship Guide it says in black and white that advisors are paid more for the sale of Columbia Funds and RiverSource products.
-Shame on us, we never read all of the hundreds of pages of literature and prospectuses provided.
-We blindly trusted this advisor who had worked with our family for many years.
-If you’d like to read it yourself, click the link above and go to page 23 of this 37 page document.
-Under Financial Interest in Products is where this is laid out plainly.
 I include this link in fairness because as I stated above, we don’t feel that we have any ability to claim any wrongdoing on the part of our advisor.
-We simply didn’t do our homework.

 He had access to all of the options for our work plans that we had given him to review, as well as our income and tax information.
 He advised us to contribute to our work retirement plans up to the level of our employer matches.
 We followed this advice, while never approaching the contribution limits allowed by the law.
 As we now understand more about the effects of taxes and expenses on investments, it is clear this turned out to be horrible advice for us.
 Again, it worked out quite well for him.

 Let’s first look at cost again.
-Every investment option in each of our work plans is purchased without a sales load, meaning we would be investing the full amount of every dollar instead of paying comissions.
+Every investment option in each of our work plans is purchased without a sales load, meaning we would be investing the full amount of every dollar instead of paying commissions.
 In each of our work retirement plans, we have bond and index funds available around .3-.4% ER, meaning that a similar portfolio would be much less expensive than what we had.

 This advice also cost us considerably by losing the tax advantages of these plans.
 Last year our last dollar of income was taxed at 28%.
 Our top tax rate at retirement, when we would pay taxes on this money, would be 15%.
 We also would miss out on the yearly tax shelter provided by the work related accounts.
 By investing in taxable accounts with the advisor, we would have to pay taxes on interest, dividends and capital gains yearly thus losing out on the compounding of all of this money.